-At a certain point of the tale Gilgamesh and Enkidu make their way into the Cedar Forest, located in Kur (“mountain that gives life”), to meet and kill Humbaba, the guardian of the forest.
+At a certain point of the epic Gilgamesh and Enkidu make their way into the Cedar Forest located in Kur (“mountain that gives life”), to kill Humbaba, the guardian of the forest.

-The initiation ritual took place in the burial mound but in our mythologies and fairy tales mountains, waters and forests are initiation places par excellence that symbolize the realm of the dead/burial mound, or passages to reach it.
-Kur, “mountain that gives life”, is a clear reference to the grave of the ancestor and to the ritual that gave new life, through rebirth, to the young initiate.
-Thus, the Kur and the Cedar Forest are an image of the burial mound and its inner chambers.
+The initiation ritual took place in a cave or burial mound but in the mythologies and fairy tales mountains, forests and waters are initiatory places par excellence that symbolize the realm of death, or passages to reach it.
+“Kur”, “mountain that gives life”, is a clear reference to the grave of the divine ancestor and the ritual that gave new life, through rebirth, to the young initiate.

-The burial mounds, which repeat the shape of the hills, just like these symbolize the womb during pregnancy:
+The burial mounds reproduce the shape of the hills and, just like these, they symbolize the womb during pregnancy:

-So Humbaba is the god/lord of the burial mound, and you can easily see in him the dead ancestor of the brave child, who wants to become that ancestor.
-Gilgamesh decapitates Humbaba, i.e. performs the rebirth ritual.
-Indeed, as we know, the child had to take the skull (the mind/spirit) of the dead ancestor – at that point reborn in him – and take it out of the grave, by now foreign to the place where he reigned as a king.
+Humbaba is therefore the king of the cave or burial mound, the divine ancestor of the child that will be his reincarnation.
+Gilgamesh decapitates Humbaba and performs the rebirth ritual: the child had to take the skull, i.e. the mind and spirit of the ancestor reborn in him, and take it with him out of the grave, fundamental gesture that marked the return to life of the deceased from the place where he reigned as a king.